Pages

 In the fall of 1979, my partner Ted Hodgetts and I moved to our schoolhouse near the village of Millbrook Ontario, and began our lives as studio craftsmen together.
 My first studio was a renovated porch in the house, and Ted established a small shop in an adjacent shed that was once the school's woodshed.

 By the early 1980's we realized that our workspaces were too small, and so in 1985 we built a studio building, designed by our friend Peter Fluker, to house both a pottery studio and a woodworking shop.
-A wonderful space, it has served both functions beautifully.

 In 1995, Ted and I were founding members of The Millbrook Gallery, a collective of nineteen local artists.
 Most makers spend a great deal of time alone in their studios and so it was exciting to work together as a cooperative.
 We mounted new shows every six weeks, and hosted a variety of concerts, book launches, retrospective shows, and reading series.
 The gallery flourished until 2002.